MoeskerDev/TheExplorationofaLifetime/README.md

 ### Tools
 *   [FontAwesome](https://fontawesome.com/icons?d=gallery): all the icons I used on my website are from here.
 *   [GoogleFonts](https://fonts.google.com/specimen/Space+Mono?query=space+mono&preview.text_type=custom#standard-styles): by browsing Google fonts I chose the space mono 400 regular for content and the 700 bold for headers and the menu in general.
+* [Favicon](https://favicon.io/) : I created a favicon to fix an error.
 *   DevTools: was used for the positioning of features and content while also used during adaptations regarding responsiveness.

 ### Features for the future
-*   Fixed header, that does not move for ipad and mobile screen size.
+*   Fixed header, that does not move for Ipad and mobile screen size.
 *   Drop-down menu
 *   Table
 *